versionone/vue/readme.md

     - *tests will not work with node@7.3 or node@7.4*
 - **npm@^3.0.0**

-You can run `npm run verify` to determine if you meet the above requirements.
+You can run `./gulp verify` to determine if you meet the above requirements.
 If you do not **and** have already attempted to run VersionOne UI, then you need to run the following commands: `rm -rf node_modules docs/node_modules` and `npm install npm@^3.0.0 -g`.

 ### Step 2: Installing Dependencies
 Run `npm install`.
 If there is an error, see the [Prerequisites](#Step-1-Prerequisites) section.